r-halpin/fpga-audio-pipeline/doc/project_summary.md

 FPGA-based audio sampling pipeline using the **ADS1115 ADC** over **I²C**, with real-time **UART transmission** to a **Python interface**.
 Includes:
 - Verilog implementation (I²C, UART, top module)
-- DSP in Python (bias removal, normalization)
+- DSP in Python (bias removal, normalisation)
 - `.wav` export and signal analysis via FFT

 Built on a **Basys 3** board, with sampling rates up to **860 SPS**.